-These are answers to common questions that hear.
-If you do not find the answer you are looking for, please call us or message us with your question and we would be happy to help you.
+Answers to common questions that we hear.
+If you do not find the answer you are looking for, please don't hestitate to call or message us with your question!

 Does acupuncture hurt?

 Acupuncture does not hurt because the needles used are so thin and flexible.
-Most people say that when a needle is inserted it feels like a pinch or a bug bite, but not pain.
-Afterwards, there may be a sensation of heaviness, tingling, or zing (yes, zing!).
+Most people say that when a needle is inserted it feels like a pinch or a bug bite, but not painful.
+Afterwards, there may be a sensation of heaviness, tingling, or zing.

 Is acupuncture safe?

 Acupuncture is a safe form of treatment and it has very few side effects.
-At our clinics, we only use medical grade disposable acupuncture needles.
+At our clinics, we only use medical grade one-use acupuncture needles.

 What is a normal treatment like?

-Acupuncture is usually administered with the patient lying on the treatment table, either wearing their normal clothes or changed into a gown that we provide.
+Acupuncture is usually administered with the patient lying on the treatment table face-up or face-down, either wearing their normal clothes or changed into a gown that we provide.
 After the needles are inserted, you will rest quietly by yourself for 25 to 35 minutes.
-The length of time may vary depending on your condition.
+The length of time may vary depending on your condition and what the acupuncturist determines is necessary.
 During this time, your acupuncturist may return to stimulate your needles before taking them out at the end of the session.

 How long is a normal treatment?

 A normal acupuncture treatment is around 25 to 35 minutes but may be as long as 45 minutes to an hour depending on your treatment and condition.
-However, we tell patients to plan for an extra 30 minutes in addition to any treatment time for checking in, needle insertion, needle removal, and checking out.
+However, we tell patients to plan for an extra 30 minutes in addition to any treatment time for checking-in, treatment, and checking out.

-Your treatment may also be lengthed if you are getting massage or any other services such as cupping, consultations, education, or re-evaluation.
+Your treatment may also be lengthened if you are getting massage or any other services such as cupping, moxibustion, consultations, or re-evaluation.
 We will tell you how much time to prepare for, but please ask if you are ever unsure.

 What can I expect after a treatment?

 Most patients report feeling relaxed, but some people may actually feel more energetic after a treatment.
-Whatever you feel, we ask that you take it easy and do not overexert yourself as that may worsen your condition in the long run and be counter productive to your treatments.
+Whatever you feel, we always suggest that you take it easy and do not overexert yourself as that may worsen your condition in the long run and be counter productive to your treatments.

 You may see small red dots on your skin where the needles were placed.
 Those will usually go away within a couple hours.
 You may also see slight bruising around where needles were placed, these may take a couple days to go away.
 These signs are normal, but please tell your provide if you experience them so we can try to avoid them in the future.